Pontificia Universidade Catolica

 Rio de Janeiro, Brazil

 A minimum GPA of 3.00 plus Basic Portuguese (PORT-011) and Intermediate Portuguese (PORT-032) for students with no background in Spanish.
 Portuguese for Spanish Speakers (PORT-009) for those who are eligible to take this course.
+The language of instruction for all courses is Portuguese.

 Applications are due in February for the upcoming fall or full year and in September for the spring term.
 If you are considering a full year abroad in two locations (split year), you must submit application materials for both programs at the deadline for the first program.